It's nearly impossible to teach the same to today's Generation Z than with past generations. It seems like they just aren't interested.

 - A list of 10 online resources that are excellent student-centered instructional tools.

-- Two bonus materials: "Self-Reflection Growth Mindset Goals" packet and "Student Technology Access Survey"
+- Three bonus materials: "Self-Reflection Growth Mindset Goals" packet, "Student Technology Access Survey", and "25 Lesson Plan Ideas"

 Start...but how do the students get their basic content knowledge without lecturing??